syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/change-signature-indicator-text.md

         id="pdfviewer"
         style="height:600px"
         serviceUrl="/Index"
-        documentPath="Data/PDF_Succinctly.pdf">
+        documentPath = "Data/FormDesigner.pdf"
+        documentLoad = "onload">
     </ejs-pdfviewer>
 </div>

 <script>
     window.onload = function () {
         var pdfviewer = document.getElementById('pdfviewer').ej2_instances[0];
-        pdfviewer.signatureFieldSettings.signatureIndicatorSettings.text = "Your Text Here";
+        pdfviewer.signatureFieldSettings.signatureIndicatorSettings= {
+            opacity: 1,
+            backgroundColor: 'orange',
+            width: 19,
+            height: 10,
+            fontSize: 10,
+            text: 'Your Text Here',
+            color: 'black'
+        };
     }
 </script>

 ```

-In the above code, replace `Your Text Here` with the desired text value for the signature indicator.
+If you want to change any of these properties, you can simply modify the corresponding value in the `signatureIndicatorSettings` object.
+The same goes for the initial field indicator, too.

 [View Sample in GitHub]()